Zedd7/ZList/README.md

 #### Toolset acquisition (Windows)

 1. Download and install [Git](https://git-scm.com/downloads).
-When asked, select "Use Git from the Windows Command Prompt".
+Customize git to your liking but make sure to check "Use Git from the Windows Command Prompt" when asked.
 2. Download and install [Python 3.6](https://www.python.org/downloads/) or higher.
-When asked, select "pip" and "Add Python to environment variables".
+Check "Add Python 3.6 to PATH" and click "Install Now".
 3. Open a terminal with administrator privileges (right click on Start Menu > Command prompt (admin))
 4. Enter `pip install requests Pillow`
 5. Enter `cd %HOMEDRIVE%%HOMEPATH%`